 Most unit trusts in Singapore are actively managed, with fund managers making discretionary investment decisions.
-There are a handful of unit trusts such as the Infinity US 500 that tracks indexes passively.
+There are a handful of unit trusts tracking indices such as the S&P 500 passively.
 Also, there are systematic passive funds such as Dimensional funds that are managed cost-efficiently, with cost structures equivalent to low-cost ETFs.

-Now that we have addressed the misconceptions about unit trusts, let us explain how unit trust should be the better investment vehicle for passive investors, especially for robo- advisors.
+Now that we have addressed the misconceptions about unit trusts, let us explain how unit trusts should be the better investment vehicle for passive investors, especially with robo-advisors.

-Why Unit Trust can be better than ETFs for Singapore investors
+Why unit trusts can be better than ETFs for Singapore investors

 In general, unit trusts distributed in Singapore already take tax and foreign exchange (FX) for Singaporeans into account.

-Most of the ETFs with overseas underlying holdings are often denominated in USD or other foreign currencies.
-The only few exceptions include the STI ETF and other Singapore REIT ETFs.
+Most of the ETFs with overseas underlying holdings are often denominated in US dollars (USD) or other foreign currencies.
+The only few exceptions include the STI ETF and other Singapore Reit ETFs.
 For Singapore investors to invest in globally diversified portfolios, they have to buy USD to be able to invest in these ETFs.

-When buying foreign currencies, investors may incur both a transaction charge and an implied cost through the bid-ask spread between SGD and USD.
+When buying foreign currencies, investors may incur both a transaction charge and an implied cost through the bid-ask spread between the Singapore dollar (SGD) and USD.

 Unfortunately, there is a lack of SGD-denominated diversified bond ETFs in Singapore.
-While there are 2 SGD bond ETFs listed on SGX (ABF SG BOND ETF(A35) and Nikko AM SGD Corporate Bond Fund (MBH)), the underlying holdings are mainly Singapore government bonds and/or Singapore corporate bonds.
+While there are two SGD bond ETFs listed on SGX, the ABF SG BOND ETF (A35) and the Nikko AM SGD Corporate Bond Fund (MBH), the underlying holdings are mainly Singapore government bonds and/or Singapore corporate bonds.

 Conclusion: Differences do not lead to poor performance

-The narrative around why unit trusts perform poorly is centred on high costs arising from management fees and one-off sales and/or redemption charges and .
-While this largely holds true for the unit trusts distributed through financial advisors and fund platforms, it does not apply to digital advisory platforms like Endowus.
+The narrative around why unit trusts perform poorly is centred on high costs arising from management fees and one-off sales and/or redemption charges.
+While this largely holds true for the unit trusts distributed through financial advisers and fund platforms, it does not apply to digital advisory platforms like Endowus.

 The only fundamental difference between unit trusts and ETFs is that ETFs are traded intraday in the stock markets, whereas unit trusts are executed by the next business day.
 This difference only matters for day traders who want to enter and exit the market within the day.